 Identification:

-* X-ray may show bone changes.
-Magnetic Resonance Imaging may show position of displaced disc.
+* palpable pain on jaw muscles, joint and head * limitation in mouth opening * excessively worn, cracked teeth, fillings and prostheses * X-ray may show bone changes.
+Magnetic Resonance Imaging may show position of displaced disc. * questionnaires on medical and chronic pain history

 Management:

-I suffer from recurrent mouth ulcers.
+MOUTH ULCERS I suffer from recurrent mouth ulcers.
 This affects my eating and even tooth brushing.
 The discomfort lasts about a week.
 Is there any way I can hasten the healing?
 Does gargling with salt solution help?

 Ulcers in the mouth can take some time to heal due to constant abrasion with the ulcer site.
 Application of a gel or paste prescribed by your dentist may help to protect the site from further abrasion.
 Gargling with mouth rinse or salt solutions will help reduce contamination of the ulcer site.

-APTHOUS ULCERS
+APTHOUS ULCERS Features:

 Causes:

-* localised injuries from self-inflicted bites, tooth brushing, etc.
+* localised injuries from self-inflicted bites, tooth brushing, etc. * stress

 Management: